RandyGaul/cute_framework/README.md

 Cute is carefully designed to implement high quality APIs by anticipating common game developer needs and requirements.
 Cute prides itself on a lean-and-mean style with the utmost dedication to practicality.
 Cute is open source under the zlib license, making it free to use for commercial purposes without limitations.

+## Download Cute

+Click here to download the latest release of Cute!

 ## Snippets

 Working with cute typically involves working with concise code-snippets that anticipate exactly what you will need as a developer.
 Check out some full example programs here.